taariqnazar/obsidian/MT4007/Slides/Lecture 1 Slide.md

 ---
 ## What we wont do
 - Regression, Classification, Machine learning, etc...
-- Special tools for working with Big Data
+- Special tools for working with Big Data <!-- element class="fragment" -->

 ---
 # Course Structure